programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *Let's start customizing all that boilerplate text!*

-1. Navigate to your website folder in Finder (the author's is at /Users/myusername/mysitename; return to the "Setting Up jekyll" section if you need help locating this).
+1. Navigate to your website folder in Finder (the author's is at /Users/DrJekyll/JekyllDemo (*DrJekyll* is my logged in username, and *JekyllDemo* is the name of my website folder); [return to the "Setting up jekyll" section](#section3) if you need help locating your website folder).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-18.png)